bbc/bug/docs/index.md

 # Getting Started

 -   [Installation](./pages/installation) - Installation guide for any operating system
--   [Modules](./pages/modules) - A list of equipment that can be controlled and implemented fucntionality
+-   [Modules](./pages/modules) - A list of equipment that can be controlled and implemented functionality

 ## [Development](./pages/development)